 may NOT be claimed if you, your spouse, or any dependents claimed on your return or on your spouse's return claim any of the following:

 - Exemption for taxpayers who are blind or age 65 and over

 - Federal & State employee subtraction for earnings of $15,000 or less

 - You are claimed as a dependent on another taxpayer's return.

 Contributions will be used by eligible public school foundations established for the express purpose of implementing a public/private partnership to fund public school improvement projects approved by the local school board.

-If your Virginia adjusted gross income is less than $11,950 ($23,900 if married), then your Virginia tax is automatically zero if you were a full-year resident of Virginia last year.
+If your Virginia adjusted gross income is less than $11,950 ($23,900 if married and filing a joint return), then your Virginia tax is automatically zero if you were a full-year resident of Virginia last year.
 You do not need to file a Virginia return unless you have a refund.
 If you have any Virginia tax withheld from your wages or any credits that will give you a Virginia refund, you need to file a Virginia return to get your refund.